 Remember Borders?
 What about Circuit City, Tower Records, or Musicland?
 Those stores were all big chains back in 1995, when Amazon debuted.
 Now they’re all gone, due in part to pressure from the online retailer that’s upended the American retail landscape.

-Jeff Bezos’ company has been blamed for killing off once-stalwart retail chains, forever changing the way we read and shop for books, and squashing small businesses.
+Jeff Bezos’ company has been blamed for killing off once-stalwart retail chains, forever changing the way we read and shop for books and squashing small businesses.
 And to hear some tell it, the path to total Amazon domination is just beginning.
 One investment firm even has a “Death by Amazon” index that tracks the stock prices of 54 retail chains they believe are most threatened by the online retailer.

 As Amazon expands into even more areas of retail, from grocery stores to auto parts, the number of companies under threat is growing.
-If these 17 businesses can’t figure out a solution, fast, they might be the next stores destroyed by Amazon.
+If these 17 businesses can’t figure out a solution fast, they might be the next stores destroyed by Amazon.

 Could things get worse at Macy’s?
 Sales are down at the mall chain, and the retailer is shuttering stores and laying people off across the country.
 Amazon will over take the department store chain as the biggest online apparel retailer in the country sometime in 2017.
 Pressure from the online behemoth is partly to blame for the store’s struggles, according to analysts, though some of the chain’s problems are of its own making.
 Other department stores, such as Kohl’s and Nordstrom, aren’t faring well either.